 Head, Heart, and Hands

-Theologian and pastor Erik Thoennes once succinctly summarized the three-prong approach to our spiritual growth in saying, “our theology (right thinking) should always lead to doxology (right worship) and orthopraxy (right practice), or else we have a major disconnect in our theology.”
+Theologian and pastor Erik Thoennes once succinctly summarized the three-prong approach to our spiritual growth by saying, “our theology (right thinking) should always lead to doxology (right worship) and orthopraxy (right practice), or else we have a major disconnect in our theology.”

 Our faith should grow us in becoming more Christ-like in a coordinated three-prong “attack”.
 First, we should make sure that we have the correct head knowledge of God and Jesus Christ through correct Biblical doctrine.
 Second, we must make sure our hearts are in the right place with truly changed lives that show worship towards God in all we do.
 Third, we must reach out to others in the real world showing real, Godly love.